Eben60/Mendeleev.jl/docs/src/index.md

 ```

 ## Intentions
-The aim was to have a package compatible with `PeriodicTable` as possible, but with much more comprehensive data
+The aim was to have a package compatible with `PeriodicTable`, but with much more comprehensive data
 from possibly reliable and traceable sources.
 The package should still be possibly lightweight like `PeriodicTable`.

 Like it's predessor, `Mendeleev` has only minimal direct dependencies, keeps data in static form, and takes about the same time to load (about half a second on a medium-range medium-aged notebook), most of the load time due to `Unitful` in both cases.
-See below for compatibility details.
+For compatibility details, see below.

 Another aim was to make it easier to update data.
 Most data are read out from the (Python) `mendeleev` database by a separate external skript and converted to static Julia code, which further can be relatively straightforwardly edited, should that be necessary.

 ## Usage
 Mendeleev.jl provides a Julia interface to a database of element
 properties for all of the elements in the periodic table.
-In particular `Mendeleev` exports a global variable called `chem_elements`, which is a collection of
-`ChemElem` data structures.
+In particular `Mendeleev` exports a global variable called `chem_elements`, which is a collection of `ChemElem` data structures.

 ```julia
 julia> using Mendeleev